-Chilwell set to miss World Cup through injury
+World Cup 'not possible' after injury - Chilwell

 Southampton full-back Kyle Walker-Peters is set to be out until the end of the year with a hamstring injury.

-Elsewhere, Manchester City midfielder Kalvin Phillips is also a doubt after dislocating a shoulder, although manager Pep Guardiola is "optimistic" he will be fit in time for the tournament.
+Manchester City midfielder Kalvin Phillips is also a doubt after dislocating a shoulder, although City manager Pep Guardiola is "optimistic" he will be fit in time for the tournament.

+England boss Southgate favours a 3-5-2 formation, with Manchester United left-back Luke Shaw starting the most recent game against Germany as a left wing-back.